Explore what Buntzen Lake has to offer

 - Stay home if you're sick.

-We’ve closed the South Beach dock until further notice to accommodate updated physical distancing requirements.
+The South Beach dock will remain closed until further notice to accommodate physical distancing requirements.
 A portion of the dock will remain open to allow for boat launches only.

 With one visit to Buntzen Lake, you'll understand why it's our most popular recreation site.
 This picturesque lake is encircled by trails spanning through the forests ranging in difficulty from easy to challenging.
 Head down to the shore to enjoy your choice of two sandy beaches, or cast off in your boat for a day on the water.
 Bring your furry friend along to enjoy the off-leash dog area, or take your horse out on one of our equestrian-friendly trails.
 All of this is conveniently located in Port Moody's backyard.